vkatari10/trading-bot/docs/CONFIG.md

 At the top of the `.env` file are two options called `FEATURE_CONFIG_FILE` and `LABEL_CONFIG_FILE`.

 If
-- You modify an object
+- You modify a file, but want to keep using the same one
-    - just call `./scripts/env.sh` to update the `.env`
+    - just call `./scripts/env.sh` to update the `.env` (or you can call `source .env`)
-- You create a new JSON file
+- You want to use a new JSON config
     - redirect the name starting from `/config`, i.e do not include the `config` path in the value

 To see other options available in `.env` read [here](ENV.md)